-Rapid growth in technology has automated many compliance elements of accountancy.
-But, with technology also comes complexity and risk.
-Accountants need to adapt and develop new skills to manage these technological changes such as data analytics, automation and cyber security.
+Changes in technology have automated many routine aspects of accountancy.
+But with changes in technology also come complexity and risk.
+Accountants need to adapt and develop new skills to manage these changes.

-While there are many new technology capabilities that have broad application across the business and consumer environment, four trends have the greatest potential to transform the accountancy profession: Artificial intelligence, Blockchain, Cyber security and Data (ABCD of technology).
+While there are many new technology capabilities that have broad application across the business and consumer environment, seven trends have the greatest potential to transform the accountancy profession: Artificial intelligence, Automation, Blockchain, Cyber security, Cloud computing, and Data and Digital Disruption (ABCD of technology).

-These and other innovations are likely to have a significant impact on the way that accountants access, move and manage business finances.
-Technology can provide information more quickly and often more accurately than humans, but it cannot replicate human intelligence and quality decision making.
-Therefore, chartered accountants hold a key role in data analytics, in validating the source of the data, interpreting and analysing the outputs.
-Technology provides opportunities for chartered accountants to use their professional skills to add value to their clients and/or the businesses in which they work.
+These and other innovations are likely to have a significant impact on the way that accountants access information, transact and manage business finances.
+Technology tools can provide information more quickly and often more accurately than humans, but they cannot replicate human intelligence and quality decision making, or effectively communicate the output of analysis.
+Therefore, chartered accountants hold key roles such as validating the source of the data, interpreting and analysing the outputs, and ensuring the tools support effective management of the organisation.